 How to Choose Between Podiatric vs. Orthopedic Surgeon Questions and Answers

 Both Podiatrists and Orthopedic Surgeons treat disorders of the foot and ankle.
 For more information please call us or book an appointment online.
-We serve patients from Lyndhurst OH, Chargin Falls OH, Beachwood OH, Collinwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Mayfield Heights OH, Chesterland OH and South Euclid OH.
+We serve patients from Lyndhurst OH, Chagrin Falls OH, Beachwood OH, Pepper Pike OH, Woodmere OH, Hunting Valley OH, Solon OH, Mayfield OH, Moreland Hills OH, Orange OH and surrounding areas.

 If you are suffering from a foot condition, whether it be an injury, a long-term problem that has become hard to bear or a sudden occurrence that’s impacting your mobility, it is in your best interests to have those issues professionally treated.
 What medical professional is the correct choice to deal with your concerns?
 Many will first approach their primary care physicians or a doctor at a walk-in clinic to manage the issue, which may get you a referral to a specialist depending on the severity of the problem.
 Others will head directly to a specialist, often choosing between a podiatrist or an Orthopedic Surgeon when deciding which professional can best serve their needs.